berwynhoyt/wordstar-keys/xremap/README.md

 * it lets you output multiple keystrokes for one input key
 * allows you to define application-specific keys
+* lets you run an external program on a keypress (e.g. scroll can be implemented using xdotool)
 * it has a simpler definition file

 The disadvantage is that the installation process requires root access.